underscoreio/underscoreio/src/html/_posts/2015-02-13-error-handling-without-throwing-your-hands-up.md

  <!-- break -->

-The examples below all have an idiomatic Java way of handling invalid input
+We have some example code below using an idiomatic Java way of handling invalid input
 --- throwing exceptions.
-The issue with treating invalid input in this manner is they break type-safety.
+The issue with treating invalid input in this manner is it breaks type-safety.
-Given the type signature `List[Int] => FavouriteNumbers`, there is no way of telling that it may throw an exception.
+Given the type signature `List[Int] => FavouriteNumbers` there is no way of telling that it may throw an exception.
-Another way of saying this is they are partially defined on their inputs.
+Another way of saying this is the methods are partially defined on their inputs.
 That is, there isn't a valid return value for all input values.[^1]

 This issue mean we can not reason about the methods,